-- 1. This was a proverb that could mean that God was unfair in His dealings with Israel and any suffering they may endure was allowed by God because He was unfair or hateful.
-They never blamed their sins for their judgments but they always blamed God.
+1. This was a proverb that could mean that God was unfair in His dealings with Israel and any suffering they may endure was allowed by God because He was unfair or hateful.
+They never blamed their sins for their judgments, but they always blamed God.
 Today, if a major hurricane or tornado outbreak or strong earthquake devastates a large area of the United States, we ask "why did God do this?" instead of asking the better question "was this a judgment sent by God upon out national sins which we refuse to acknowledge or repent of?"
-God would judge this attitude in 11:7. - 2.
-There may have been a secondary meaning to this proverb.
+God would judge this attitude in Ezekiel 11:7.

+2. There may have been a secondary meaning to this proverb.
 These leaders were sure that Jerusalem was as safe for them as a piece of meat in a cooking pot.
 The idea was that the people in Jerusalem were choice cuts of meat, while the exiles in Babylon were just the scraps and rejected pieces.
 We see this today.
-Arrogant elitists only care about New York, Washington and Los Angeles while the rest of the United States is just "flyover country" or "Walmartina", full of hicks and rubes that marry their cousins and sleep with guns.
-These unsophisticated hicks are nowhere near as important as their "betters" in these liberal cities. - E. 11:4 These wicked men were influencing the people against God so they must be judged for that.
+Arrogant elitists only care about New York, Washington and Los Angeles while the rest of the United States is just "fly-over country" or "Walmartina", full of hicks and rubes that marry their cousins and sleep with guns.
+These unsophisticated hicks are nowhere near as important as their "betters" in these liberal cities.

+E. 11:4 These wicked men were influencing the people against God so they must be judged for that.
 The judgment for wicked politicians, media celebrities and other "influencers" in our day who push sodomy, transgenderism and other sins will also be very severe as they use their platforms for evil and not good.
-The pope has a worldwide media platform, yet he prattles on about "climate change" instead of preaching on the new birth. - F. 11:5 This shows the omniscience of God in that He knows every thought of every person, so He knew full well what these men were thinking in their opposition against God. - G. 11:6 Jerusalem was filled with violence due to the sins of the people, so they would experience that same kind of violence in judgment from the Babylonians.
-Violence in the cities is a judgment of God and is a sign of the impending collapse of a nation. - H. 11:13 Pelatiah was a prominent man and when he died, Ezekiel wondered if God would destroy all the leaders, just when Israel needed them most.
+The pope has a worldwide media platform, yet he prattles on about "climate change" instead of preaching on the new birth.

+F. 11:5 This shows the omniscience of God in that He knows every thought of every person, so He knew full well what these men were thinking in their opposition against God.

+G. 11:6 Jerusalem was filled with violence due to the sins of the people, so they would experience that same kind of violence in judgment from the Babylonians.
+Violence in the cities is a judgment of God and is a sign of the impending collapse of a nation.

+H. 11:10 "border of Israel".
+For an Israelite it was a great dishonor not to be buried, or not be buried in his own sepulchre.
+Care was taken of the body and in its burial, there was the hope of the resurrection.
+Abraham purchased the cave of Machpelah in Genesis 23.
+But Jehoiakim was given the burial of an ass in Jeremiah 22: 19, a most dishonorable service.

+I. 11:13 Pelatiah was a prominent man and when he died, Ezekiel wondered if God would destroy all the leaders, just when Israel needed them most.
 We often react like this when a prominent man, like a politician or preacher, dies.
 Who is going to fill their shoes?
 Who will pick up their mantle?
 How can we go one if God takes these great men away?
 Yet God always raises up a younger man to continue the legacy of the older man.